 1. They require a lot of space with minimal storage

 Package lockers take up a lot of space but leave relatively little room to store packages.
 Even the best package lockers for apartment buildings have only a few compartment size options and often lack lockers large enough for bulky or oddly shaped boxes.
-If your residents frequently receive large deliveries, you’ll run into a lot of storage issues.
+You’ll run into many storage issues if your residents frequently receive large deliveries.

-On the other hand, package rooms offer more flexibility in terms of space because they can accommodate packages of all shapes and sizes.
-Plus, you’re never wasting space because you’re not designating a limited amount of square footage for each unit.
+On the other hand, package rooms offer more space flexibility because they can accommodate packages of all shapes and sizes.
+Plus, you’re never wasting space because you’re not designating limited square footage for each unit.

 2. They’re restrictive for large packages and courier compliance

 Many package lockers don’t have big enough compartments for larger-than-average packages.
-As a result, couriers end up leaving large packages with the front desk or building staff, or worse, leaving them unattended in the lobby.
+As a result, couriers leave large packages with the front desk or building staff, or worse, leave them unattended in the lobby.

 There are two problems with this solution:

-1. Building staff is left managing the package delivery.
+- Building staff is left managing the package delivery.
 What’s the point of investing in a package locker if an ever-increasing number of oversized packages are left with the front desk or building staff?
-The property and its staff end up not reaping the benefits from the investment. and valuable space is being wasted.
+The property and its staff do not reap the benefits from the investment, and valuable space is being wasted.

-2. Courier compliance.
-Spending time training carriers about your package locker system is time-consuming.
+- Courier compliance.
+Training carriers about your package locker system is time-consuming.
 You’ve got to convince the delivery person that putting each package into individual lockers during their hectic route is worthwhile.
-And the moment a delivery person realizes they can leave a package with the front desk, they’ll leave all of their packages (regardless of size) with the front desk, making your package locker moot.
+The moment a delivery person realizes they can leave a package with the front desk, they’ll leave all of their packages (regardless of size) with the front desk, making your package locker moot.

 3. They lack scalability

 Package lockers lack the scalability and flexibility that package rooms offer.
-For instance, once you install package lockers in your lobby or mailroom, you can’t change the size, shape, or distribution of space.
+Once you install package lockers in your lobby or mailroom, you can’t change the size, shape, or distribution of space.

 Imagine you currently have one resident renting a two-bedroom apartment.
 The package locker may accommodate their needs as a single renter, but what happens if they move out and three people move into the two-bedroom unit?
 Now you have three people sharing the same package locker space with potentially triple the number of incoming packages.

 Package rooms, on the other hand, are flexible.
-You can remove or add shelving as needed to ensure maximum efficiency.
-You’re also not limited by the unchangeable dimensions of the lockers.
+You can remove or add shelving as needed to ensure maximum efficiency, and you’re not limited by the lockers’ unchangeable dimensions.

 4. They’re expensive

 Package lockers will cost you a lot.
-Expect to pay anywhere from $6,900 to $20,000 for an entry-level locker system.
+An entry-level locker system will cost anywhere from $6,900 to $20,000.
 Additional units or larger systems cost even more.

-In addition to the hardware costs, most package locker providers also charge monthly, per-unit service fees, and/or one-time resident fees.
-On top of that, you must factor in maintenance costs if any component of the locker system breaks, and the lost real estate that could be used for additional living space or another amenity.
-All costs considered, you’re looking at a hefty bill to install package lockers in your building.
+In addition to the hardware costs, most package locker providers charge monthly, per-unit service fees, and one-time resident fees.
+On top of that, you must factor in maintenance costs if any component of the locker system breaks, and the lost real estate could be used for additional living space or another amenity.
+All costs considered, you’re considering a hefty bill to install package lockers in your building.

 Why package rooms are better than package lockers